Saturday 18 May 2013

 Hello there,

-thank you for your research on NZ Ezes, it was great to see a record of the Rutan's canard projects down here.
+ReplyDeletethank you for your research on NZ Ezes, it was great to to see a record of the Rutan's canard projects down here.
 I am the current owner of ZK-LEZ.
 I bought her from Chris Hoskins, as you correctly reported.
 I thought to sell LEZ in 2009 because too busy in other projects then, but finally I found an hangar space in Masterton and I had more time to fly.
 I am enjoying LEZ very much now, she is the best airplane I ever flew.
 By the way, the correct spelling of my surname is ANCILLOTTI, and my first name is LAPO.
 All the best,

 Lapo